Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 * [PicPick](https://picpick.app/) – used to screen capture pages for use in the README file.
 * [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) – used to get colour from picture.
 * [Free Logo Design](https://www.freelogodesign.org/) - used to make a logo for the favicon.
+* [Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) - used to make colour samples in the README file.

 # Testing